campolim/DrawingFun/README.md

 As baby steps towards a new app, the paths that users draw slowly fade away.

 ##### Release Notes & Future Improvements:
+Jul 08: Fixed permissions prompting to comply with newer versions of Android

 Jul 07: Fixed dialog box bug

 Feb 10: Fixed deprecated methods